jbreaker1/MusicPalace/detailedDatabaseDesign.md

 ### User Table
 - User ID - This is a unique ID associated with the user.
 The User ID is the primary key for the user table.
 - User Name - This is the user's first and last name.
 The user will enter their full name when they create a Music Palace.
-- password - This is the password chosen by the user when they sign up for Music Palace.
+- Password - This is the password chosen by the user when they sign up for Music Palace.
-- email address - This is the email address that the user enter's when they create a Music Palace.
+- Email Address - This is the email address that the user enter's when they create a Music Palace.
-- date of birth - This is the date of birth of the user.
+- Date of Birth - This is the date of birth of the user.
 This will also be entered into the database when a new user signs up.
 - Music Palace ID - This is the unique ID associated with the user's Music Palace.
 This ID will be generated when the user creates the Music Palace.

 ### Music Palace table